-The University ISO shall:
+The University CISO shall:

-1. Include any University specific information security training requirements in the University information security awareness and training program.

-Example: A University department that processes data covered by the Health Insurance Portability and Accountability Act (HIPAA) or the Payment Card Industry Data Security Standard (PCI-DSS) must have an information security awareness training program that addresses specific data security requirements.

-- 2. Require that all employees and contractors with access to sensitive systems receive information security awareness training during the University's training cycle. - 3.
-Require additional role-based information security training commensurate with the level of expertise required for those employees and contractors who manage, administer, operate, and design IT systems, as practicable and necessary.

-Example: The University employees and contractors who are members of the Disaster Recovery Team or Computer Security Incident Response Team require specialized training in these duties.

-- 4. Monitor and track completion of information security training. - 5.
-Require information security training before (or as soon as practicable after) IT system users receive access rights to the University's sensitive IT systems, and in order to maintain these access rights.

-- 6. Develop an information security training program for end users that covers such topics as, but not limited to:

-- (a) The University's policy for protecting IT systems, networks, and data, with a particular emphasis on sensitive IT systems, networks, and data

-- (b) Proper use of data storage media

-- (c) Proper use of encryption

-- (d) Access controls, including creating and changing passwords and the need to keep them confidential

-- (e) Acceptable use policies

-- (f) Responsibility for the security of University data

-- (g) Phishing
+- 1. Include any University specific information security training requirements in the University information security awareness and training program. - Example: A University department that processes data covered by the Health Insurance Portability and Accountability Act (HIPAA) or the Payment Card Industry Data Security Standard (PCI-DSS) must have an information security awareness training program that addresses specific data security requirements. - 2.
+Require that all employees and contractors with access to sensitive systems receive information security awareness training during the University's training cycle. - 3.
+Require additional role-based information security training commensurate with the level of expertise required for those employees and contractors who manage, administer, operate, and design IT systems, as practicable and necessary. - Example: The University employees and contractors who are members of the Disaster Recovery Team or Computer Security Incident Response Team require specialized training in these duties. - 4.
+Monitor and track completion of information security training. - 5.
+Require information security training before (or as soon as practicable after) IT system users receive access rights to the University's sensitive IT systems, and to maintain these access rights. - 6.
+Develop an information security training program for end users that covers such topics as, but not limited to: - (a) The University's policy for protecting IT systems, networks, and data, with a particular emphasis on sensitive IT systems, networks, and data - (b) Proper use of data storage media - (c) Proper use of encryption - (d) Access controls, including creating and changing passwords and the need to keep them confidential - (e) Acceptable use policies - (f) Responsibility for the security of University data - (g) Phishing

+5003s-01 Date: January 16, 2025

 - (h) Social engineering

 - 7. Develop an information security training program for System Owners, Data Owners, Data Custodians, System Administrators, and Application Administrators to cover such topics as, but not limited to:

-- a.
-The concept of separation of duties
+- The concept of separation of duties

 - b.
 Prevention and detection of information security incidents, including those caused by malicious code

-- c.
-Roles and responsibilities
+- Roles and responsibilities c.

 - d.
 System and Data Classification requirements

 - e.
 Third Party Hosted system requirements

-- f.
-System documentation requirements
+- System documentation requirements

 - 8. Require documentation of IT system users' acceptance of the University's security policies after receiving information security training.